The Great Cheese Robbery: Plot

 One evening, Krazy Kat pulls a newspaper from a trash barrel and reads of unsolved cheese robberies in town.
 Moments later he spots a masked Ignatz Mouse heading down the street and follows him.

 Outside a cheese store, Walter, an ostrich policeman, hears footsteps approaching and, frightened, sticks his head in the ground, allowing Ignatz to enter the store unseen, as does Krazy moments later.
 Inside, Ignatz devours an entire wheel of cheese and crams another into his bag.
-Upon hearing a banging on the door, Ignatz hides and Krazy enters, only to be mystified over the empty room.
-Having been attracted by the racket, Walter comes in, mistakes Krazy for the bandit and arrests him.
+Upon hearing a banging on the door, Ignatz hides and Krazy enters, only to be mystified by the empty room.
+Having been attracted by the racket, Walter comes in, mistakes Krazy for the bandit, and arrests him.

 The next morning Ignatz is highly amused over a newspaper report of the arrest and the $10,000 bail for the prisoner.
-But soon he has a severe attack of conscience with illusions of monstrous shapes pointing accusing fingers at him.
+Soon he has a severe attack of conscience with illusions of monstrous shapes pointing accusing fingers at him.
 He snatches a sack of money from a hiding place, rushes to the police station and pays the bail.
 Krazy is astonished when he sees it's been paid by Ignatz.

 Alternate ending

 In a short version of the film called Rescued by a Guilty Conscience which was distributed by a company called Keystone for their toy projectors, there is an alternate ending.
-In it, Krazy, upon being bailed, suddenly becomes more insane than usual as he starts seeing a ghostly marsupial in wings as a result of being held in custody for many hours.
+In it, Krazy, upon being bailed, suddenly becomes more insane than usual as he starts seeing a ghostly marsupial in his wings as a result of being held in custody for many hours.
 As an act of generosity, Ignatz hurls the sack of cash at Krazy to snap the cat out of it.